CS-SI/Orekit/src/site/markdown/architecture/propagation.md

   and can be used to compute easily operational forecasts,
 * a `FieldOfViewDetector` which is triggered when some target enters or exits a satellite sensor Field Of View (any shape),
-* a `CircularFieldOfViewDetector` which is triggered when some target enters or exits a satellite sensor Field Of View (circular shape),
 * a `FootprintOverlapDetector` which is triggered when a sensor Field Of View (any shape, even split in non-connected parts or containing holes) overlaps a geographic zone, which can be non-convex, split in different sub-zones, have holes, contain the pole,